-In an unfortunate case of medical malpractice that hits close to home, a Portland man is suing Kaiser for the flimsy care he received when he was suffering from subdural bleeding (bleeding on the brain).
+In an unfortunate case of medical malpractice that hits close to home, a Lake Oswego man is suing Kaiser for the flimsy care he received when he was suffering from subdural bleeding (bleeding on the brain).
 The man went to the hospital complaining of extreme headaches and exhibited excessive vomiting symptoms.
 A nurse on hand was informed of the situation, but then the patient was left in a general waiting room.

 For four hours.